-Levies are long-standing pillars within Victoria College’s extra-curricular community; they are student groups who have each come to address particular interests and provide relevant services at Vic.
-There are currently eleven levies, and they each receive a pre-determined amount of student fees directly from Vic students, making them financially independent from VUSAC.
+Levies are student groups who have each come to address particular needs and provide crucial services at Vic, cementing them as permanent staples of our community.
+Unlike clubs, all levies receive a pre-determined amount of student fees each year, making them financially and operationally independent from VUSAC.

 Acta Victoriana is Victoria University's student run literary journal.
 It also happens to be the longest running university student publication in Canada!
 It dates back to May 1878 and, as such, has a long and rich history (which you can read up on on their website).
 There are two editions of the journal released annually, and free copies are available at EJ Pratt Library.

 Caffiends is Vic's student-run and volunteer-operated café!
 Caffiends not only educates volunteers on social justice issues and the importance of purchasing Fair-Trade, ethical products, but also fosters an intimate community where students can study, relax, and interact.
 Their space is located in the Old Vic building; stop by for some good times and support this unique slice of the Vic community!

 The Cat's Eye Student Lounge

 The Cat's Eye is a student-run, volunteer-operated lounge.
 They are located on the first floor of the Goldring Student Centre, with accessible entrances from both the Margaret Addison Hall Quad and Ned’s Cafe.
 As one of the most popular event spaces at Vic, as well as a favourite study and hang out spot for many students, the Cat's Eye is a staple of Vic life.

 The Strand is the student newspaper of Victoria College.
 With News, Editorial, Opinions, Features, Arts, Science, and Stranded (Humour) columns, the Strand covers a wide variety of current topics, with something for every student to enjoy!
 They also have a podcast and a magazine!
 Their office can be found in the Goldring Student Centre.